 This course combines lectures & discussion with field and indoor laboratory activities to explore factors that determine the distribution and abundance of plants and animals in natural systems.
 The course begins with an overview of global environmental patterns and then builds from the population to ecosystem level.
 Throughout the course, we will emphasize the connection between basic ecological principles and current environmental issues.
 Selected topics include population dynamics (competition, predation, mutualism); community interactions (succession, food chains and diversity) and ecosystem function (biogeochemical cycles, energy flow).
 Laboratory activities are designed to engage students in the natural history of the region and build skills in data analysis and scientific writing. [ more ]

 Making sense of what we see while watching animals closely is both an enthralling pastime and a discipline that draws on many aspects of biology.
 Explanations can be found on many levels: evolutionary theory tells us why certain patterns have come to exist, molecular biology can help us understand how those patterns are implemented, neuroscience gives insights as to how the world appears to the behaving animal, endocrinology provides information on how suites of behaviors are regulated.
 The first part of the course focuses upon how descriptive studies provide the basis for formulating questions about behavior as well as the statistical methods used to evaluate the answers to these questions.
 We then consider the behavior of individuals, both as it is mediated by biological mechanisms and as it appears from an evolutionary perspective.
-The second half of the course is primarily concerned with the behaviors of groups of animals from a wide variety of vertebrate and invertebrate species, concentrating upon the stimuli, responses, and internal mechanisms that maintain social systems and on the selection pressures that drive animals toward a particular social system. [ more ]
+The second half of the course is primarily concerned with the behaviors of groups of animals, concentrating upon the selection pressures that drive animals toward a particular social system. [ more ]

 This course explores animal physiology--the principles and mechanisms by which animals live and function.
 Across the semester we will survey a variety of physiological processes including intracellular communication, animal movement, circulation, gas exchange, ion/water balance, digestion and metabolism, and thermoregulation.
 We will explore these topics from the level of cells and tissues to the whole organism, surveying a wide variety of animals with a focus on vertebrates.
 Laboratories provide practical experience in the experimental measurement and analysis of physiological parameters in animal models and in human subjects. [ more ]